-Jio vs Airtel vs Vodafone vs Idea: Get whopping 3 GB data per day at this price – Check plan details of various telcos
+Jio vs Airtel vs Vodafone vs Idea: This is how much you need to pay for 3 GB data per day

-With growing population of smartphone users in the country, it is the telecom biggies who need to pull up their socks to offer huge data benefits for the internet hungry population.
-Majority of the telecom magnates in the country offer huge data to the users.
-Bharti Airtel and Reliance Jio are already very competitive when it comes to giving huge data benefits.
-However Vodafone and Idea Cellular also have prepaid packs that offer huge data benefits as well.
-The major beneficiary of this telecom price war has to be the customers.
-Some telecoms are offering huge data benefits up to 3GB of internet data every day.
+Big telecom companies are now offering huge data benefits for the internet hungry population of India.
+Bharti Airtel and Reliance Jio are already at loggerheads to provide huge data benefits for the consumer.
+Other telcos such as Vodafone and Idea Cellular also have prepaid packs that offer huge data benefits as well.
+However, it is the consumer who is getting the most benefits from the telecom price war.
+While we speak of this, there are telecoms who are offering huge data benefits up to 3GB of internet data every day.
 Let’s see which telecom company offers the maximum data benefits.

 Reliance Jio 3GB/Day Prepaid Pack